gazbert/bxbot-ui/README.md

 The app has behaviour-driven unit tests written using the excellent [Jasmine](https://jasmine.github.io/) framework.

-1. To run the tests once: `npm run test-once`
+1. To run the tests once: `npm run test:once`
 1. To continuously run the tests in the background using [Karma](https://karma-runner.github.io/1.0/index.html):
    `npm test` - Karma will monitor code changes and trigger re-running of the tests.
 1. To stop Karma, Ctrl-C from the command line.